bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | B           | sushi        | 2           |
 | C           | ramen        | 3           |

-___

-6. Which item was purchased first by the customer after they became a member?
+**6. Which item was purchased first by the customer after they became a member?**

 ```sql
 WITH ranked_orders_after_joining AS (